-• A La Trobe University staff member will provide an overview of the importance of staff recording a patient's ethnicity in their files and GPs recording patients experiencing family violence, as it will be extracted by GrHanite.
-Please see steps for Documentation (pg.68-79) in section 3 of your handbook.
+Defer to La Trobe University staff member who will provide an overview of the importance of staff recording a patient's ethnicity in their files and GPs recording patients experiencing family violence, as it will be extracted by GrHanite.
+Steps are under Documentation in section 3 of the handbook.